 The proposed themes are presented in alphabetical order of proposing Member State or Observer Organization.
+Proposals received after the 42nd Session of the Panel listed in the summary table are attached as Annex 1 to 28.

-Proposals by Member States Annex Number Country Title Relations to other proposals 1 Algeria Climate Change and Desertification Related to the proposal from Saudi Arabia (Annex 10) and UNCCD (Annex 21) 2 China Impact of Climate Change on the Cryosphere Related to the proposals from South Africa (Annex 12) and from the USA (Annex 16) 3 China Climate Change and Human Health 4 China Climate Change and Ocean Related to the proposals from Monaco (Annex 8) and Spain (Annex 14) 5 Germany Integrating adaptation and mitigation in comprehensive near term solutions to climate change 6 Ireland Special Report on Climate Change, Food and Agriculture 7 Japan Japan's view on potential themes for Special Reports 8 Monaco Ocean and Climate Change Related to the proposals from China (Annex 4) and Spain (Annex 14) 9 Netherlands Carbon Pricing
+Proposals by Member States Annex Number Country Title Relations to other proposals 1 Algeria Climate Change and Desertification Related to the proposal from Saudi Arabia (Annex 10) and UNCCD (Annex 21) 2 China Impact of Climate Change on the Cryosphere Related to the proposals from South Africa (Annex 12) and from the USA (Annex 16) 3 China Climate Change and Human Health 4 China Climate Change and Ocean Related to the proposals from Monaco (Annex 8) and Spain (Annex 14) 5 Germany Integrating adaptation and mitigation in comprehensive near term solutions to climate change 6 Ireland Special Report on Climate Change, Food and Agriculture Related to the proposal by CAN International (Annex 17b) 7 Japan Japan's view on potential themes for Special Reports 8 Monaco Ocean and Climate Change Related to the proposals from China (Annex 4) and Spain (Annex 14) 9 Netherlands Carbon Pricing 10 Saudi Arabia Special Report on Desertification with Regional Aspects Related to the proposal from Algeria (Annex 1) and UNCCD (Annex 21) 11 South Africa Special Report on Adaptation Costs in Developing Countries 12 South Africa Special Report on Antarctic/ Southern Ocean Region Related to the proposals from China (Annex 2 and 4), Monaco (Annex 8), Spain (Annex 14), and USA (Annex 16).
+13 South Africa Special Report on Managing the Diversity and Contradictions of Climate Change Data and Information